 Winner of the Dr. J.P.
 London Award for Promoting Ethical Behavior, William Sparks brings 20 years of business and development experience to building organizational capacity.
 He has worked on assignments and technical projects in Africa, South America, Asia and the Middle East, including Feed the Future and economic growth programs that strengthen the competitiveness of farmer associations and cooperatives.

-Currently, Sparks serves as vice president for ACDI/VOCA’s research and development team, which designs and implements capacity-building, behavior-change and technical interventions.
+Currently, Bill serves as vice president for ACDI/VOCA’s research and development team, which designs and implements capacity-building, behavior-change and technical interventions.
 Innovations from the group include the Sell More For More™ program, which links farmer organizations to markets by improving their ability to meet quality specifications and manage operations effectively.
-Under the USAID-funded Cooperative Development Program, Sparks created the M4 farmer organization rapid assessment tool to help organization leaders and members identify priority development needs and assess ongoing performance.
+Under the USAID-funded Cooperative Development Program, he created the M4 farmer organization rapid assessment tool to help organization leaders and members identify priority development needs and assess ongoing performance.
 He has authored publications on development and behavioral change and co-created ACDI/VOCA’s AchieVe performance management system to help organizations onboard, develop and retain talent.